Top Ranked Graduate Programs in Computational Linguistics

 The Computational Linguistics concentration area at the UT Linguistics department is structured as follows.
 In their first year, graduate students interested in computational linguistics usually take the required courses related to syntax and semantics (some students opt to take Semantics I in their second year).
 Beginning in their second year, students interested in continuing in computational linguistics choose advanced courses and seminars in computational linguistics, as well as courses from other departments.

 The Departments of Linguistics and Computer Science have teamed up to jointly offer an interdisciplinary degree, the Computational Linguistics, Analytics, Search and Informatics Professional Master’s Degree (CLASIC), approved by the University of Colorado Board of Regents in April 2016.
+Professor Martha Palmer, who holds a joint appointment in the two departments, developed the program.
 CLASIC, a stand-alone Professional Master of Science degree, provides students with a solid foundation in both linguistics and computer science graduate course work as well as several courses focused on date-driven linguistics, computational linguistics, and information processing.
-CLASIC students complete a two-year degree including a 2-hour capstone project that runs in conjunction with an internship or CU based research project.
+Graduates of the program will be specialists in the application of computers to the processing of natural languages, such as English, Chinese, Arabic and Urdu.